swidtags/rpm2swidtag/README.md

-# rpm2swidtag
+# rpm2swidtag and swidq

-Exploring the rpm header information and producing SWID tag out of it
+Tools for producing SWID tags from rpm package headers and inspecting the SWID tags

 ## Usage